 - Looking at the strengths and weaknesses of your business from a customer's view

-- The key is to understand what are your strengths that are also important to customers, rather than what you are just “good at”
+- The key is to understand your strengths that are also important to customers, rather than what you are just "good at."

-- The opportunities and threats available need to be considered to understand how you can maximise the opportunities and minimise the threats
+- The opportunities and threats available need to be considered to understand how you can maximize the opportunities and minimize the threats

 2. Marketing Audit – Market research to understand your customer and prospects

-As part of conducting a marketing audit, Intraway can complete some direct market research with your customers and prospects to understand why they buy from your organisation and perhaps why people do not buy.
-It is really useful to understand what customers like and do not like about your organisation so you can help develop and improve your products and services further.
-An impartial market research exercise will help you gain clarity of what your customers really think.
+As part of conducting a marketing audit, Intraway can complete some direct market research with your customers and prospects to understand why they buy from your organization and perhaps why people do not believe.
+It is advantageous to understand what customers like and do not like about your organization to help develop and improve your products and services.
+An impartial market research exercise will help you gain clarity of what your customers think.

 3. Marketing Audit – Competitor analysis

-To help you differentiate yourself from the competition, Intraway will conduct detailed competitor analysis.
-This could include mystery shopping comparing yourself and your competitors in areas related to service, or it could involve online analysis regarding web site ranking and why your competitors are featuring higher in Google searches than your company.
+To help you differentiate yourself from the competition, Intraway will conduct a detailed competitor analysis.
+That could include mystery shopping comparing yourself and your competitors in areas related to service, or it could involve online research regarding website ranking and why your competitors are featuring higher in Google searches than your company.